serishema/hermes-host-starter/README.md

 # Hermes host starter

+this is the android branch where I am working on how to get this running on android phones. right now it doesn't do anything although libhermes builds and is linked to the NativeActivity

 This is a simple demo project to show how to host the hermes javascript runtime in a C++ application.
 Plain C is not supported as the API is C++